-Since I became a media specialist five years ago, I’ve had the honor and privilege of attending my state media specialists conference, FAME, every year.
-While I didn’t blog about 2010, you can find my posts on 2014, 2013, 2012 and 2011.
+Since I became a media specialist, I’ve had the honor and privilege of attending my state media specialists conference, FAME, every year.
+(You can find my posts on 2014, 2013).
 Those last two were some of the first times I blogged professionally.

 Last year’s FAME conference was my very first time presenting anywhere.
 This year’s FAME conference was different for me from previous ones because I’ve been taking more of a leadership role within the organization.
-I only actually ended up getting to two sessions besides my own, and only got to meet a couple of the authors.
+I only actually ended up getting to two sessions besides my own, and met a couple of the authors.
 But through my workshop, presentation and makerspace playground, I got to meet a lot of people and had a lot of great conversations about transforming libraries and starting makerspaces.
-The conference was definitely a whirlwind – I feel exhausted just thinking about it, but it’s always refreshing and inspiring to get to connect with my fellow Florida librarians for a few days.
+The conference was definitely a whirlwind.
+I feel exhausted just thinking about it, but it’s always refreshing and inspiring to get to connect with my fellow Florida librarians for a few days.

 FAME 2015 Reflections

-This year at FAME, I presented a pre-conference workshop on makerspaces with Dottie Smay and Courtney Walker from Shorecrest Prepatory in St. Petersburg, FL.
-I’m so glad I got to present alongside them, as they’ve created a fantastic makerspace at their school (post coming eventually) and because they helped to balance out the conversation.
+This year at FAME, I presented a pre-conference workshop on makerspaces with Dottie Smay and Courtney Walker from Shorecrest Preparatory in St. Petersburg, FL.
+I’m so glad I got to present alongside them.
+They’ve created a fantastic makerspace at their school and they helped to balance out the conversation.
 Their school is a private school – Dottie handles the elementary side while Courtney handles the secondary side.
 We had a lot of elementary librarians at our workshop, so I was glad to have someone with more direct experience on that end.

 We started off our workshop by giving a brief introduction to our spaces and how we got started with bringing the Maker Movement into our schools.
 Then we dove into the best part of holding a makerspace workshop- making stuff!
-We had about five tables in the room, and each table had a bin of supplies.
+Each table in the room had a bin of supplies.
 Most had either LEGOs or K’nex, and we also added a small cardboard box of craft supplies like pipe cleaners.
-We challenged our participants to create a simple machine and then let them go from there.
-It was so fantastic to watch them all at work – some went with very traditional designs, while others branched out beyond those.
+We challenged our participants to create a simple machine.
+It was so fantastic to watch them all at work.
+Some went with very traditional designs, while others branched out beyond those.
 We had several LEGO and K’nex cars, since a wheel and axle is a simple machine.
 One group created a car out of their cardboard box, then created a pipecleaner family to ride in it, complete with kid in a car seat and a dog.
 Another group decided their box looked like a monster and used the pipe cleaners to decorate it.
 Other groups built levels, catapults, pinwheels and a variety of amazing creations.

 We continued the workshop with a discussion of curriculum tie-ins with makerspaces, which is something that I get asked about a lot.
 Then we broke into groups again to introduce participants to littleBits, Sphero and 3D design software.
 Finally, we wrapped up with practical tips and Q & A. The three hours really flew by, and I’ve had a lot of postive feedback from participants.
 You can find slides and resources from the workshop on my presentations page.